HelenAnil17/Dental_Website_/README.md

 # Inside out - Dental Clinic React Website

 **Inside out** is a Modern Responsive Website for Dental Clinic.
 It is built with ReactJS, Bootstrap, and Sass.
-Dental clinic can use this template to bring their business online or increase business visibility.

 ## Tech Stack
 React, Bootstrap, SASS, React Router, React Slick, React Icons and AOS

-**Hosting:** Netlify

 ## Website Features